AlbNor87/JS-Memory/README.md

 # Teenage Mutant Ninja Turtles Memory Game

-#### This game is written entirely in html, css and javascript!
+#### This game was written entirely in HTML, CSS and JavaScript!

 ## Installation
 - Simply clone or download the repository from GitHub: https://github.com/AlbNor87/JS-Memory
 - Open the folder and find the index.html file
 - Open that file in your favourite browser and enjoy the game!

-If you don't want to download the game but still want to play it follow the link bellow: http://www.albertnorberg.com/memory
+If you don't want to download the game but still want to play it click on the link below: http://www.albertnorberg.com/memory

 ### Instructions
-- Begin the game by clicking one of the cards marked with the LOTR-logo
+- Simply click on the cards you want to flip
+- Use your memory
-- Find the 8 pairs
+- Find the 8 matching pairs to win the game
-- Play again!
+- Click the reset button anytime to start from scratch

 ## The Assignment
 - Create a memory game only using HTML, CSS and JavaScript